 It’s Time to Ask Some Tough Questions

 GOC was recently requested to submit an opinion piece for the California State Treasurer’s monthly newsletter “Intersections.”
-In a segment called “Head to Head,” they print present different perspectives each month on current issues before the Legislature “in the spiritbullandbear of spurring discussion…”
+In a segment called “Head to Head,” they print present different perspectives each month on current issues before the Legislature “in the spirit of spurring discussion…”

 GOC’s Executive Director Sam Paredes wrote “It’s Time to Ask Some Tough Questions” in contrast to the piece submitted by Griffin Dix, the Co-Chair of the Oakland/Alameda County chapter of the Brady Campaign to Prevent Gun Violence.
 GOC appreciated the opportunity to explain (in 350 words or less) the realities of the debate regarding gun control – and gun violence.
 To read both articles, click here.